maim-lain/fourelements/book-1/home.md

 ### Training
 - Training gives +2 Waterbending
 - Your waterbending level has no effect on the difficulty of hunting.
-Ergo having high waterbending does not make hunting easier, sadly.
+However, once you complete the quest *Suit up* your attack damage slightly increases.

 ---